Your daily macros, dialed in.

 Data sources

 Calculations use the Mifflin-St Jeor equation for BMR, standard physical activity multipliers, and macronutrient ratios consistent with the USDA Dietary Guidelines.
 Cutting, muscle-building, and athletic-performance goals apply a 1.6 g/kg protein floor.
+To learn how to calculate macros for fat loss, the method is simple: protein is set first (a high protein intake near 0.7 to 1 gram per pound, or roughly 1.6 to 2.2 grams per kilogram, scaled toward lean body mass to support muscle protein synthesis), because dietary protein also carries the highest thermic effect of food.
 Calories are floored at 110% of BMR for safety.
 Water targets use 30 ml/kg/day, fiber targets use 14 g per 1000 kcal (USDA).

 - 01Mifflin-St Jeor Equation